 How big are reindeer?

 Male reindeer grow to 28 to 53 inches (70 to 135 centimeters) tall from hooves to shoulder, and around 5.9 to 6.8 f (1.8 to 2.1 m) long.
 Females are typically smaller, around 5.5 to 6.2 feet (1.7 to 1.9 m) long.
-Males weigh 143 to 529 lbs.
-(65 to 240 kilograms), and females weigh 121 to 308 lbs.
-(55 to 140 kg).
+Males weigh 143 to 529 pounds (65 to 240 kilograms), and females weigh 121 to 308 pounds (55 to 140 kg).

-"In colder climates … the increase in blood flow in the nose will help keep the [nose's] surface warm," Dr. John Cullen of the University of Rochester said.
+"In colder climates … the increase in blood flow in the nose will help keep the [nose's] surface warm," John Cullen of the University of Rochester said.
 The dense network of blood vessels in reindeer noses is also essential for regulating the animal's internal body temperature — like many mammals, reindeer don't sweat.

 Reindeer are very social creatures.
 They feed, travel and rest in groups called herds.
 These herds can include from 10 animals to a few hundred, according to the San Diego Zoo.
 In the spring, herds can get even bigger — from 50,000 to 500,000 members.
 The herds often travel south around 1,000 miles (1,600 km) to 3,000 m (5,000 km) to find food in the winter.

 Reindeer are herbivores, which means they only eat vegetation.
 Their diet can include herbs, ferns, mosses, grasses, shoots, fungi and leaves.
-On average, an adult reindeer eats around 9 to 18 lbs.
-(4 to 8 kg) of vegetation a day, according to the San Diego Zoo.
+On average, an adult reindeer eats around 9 to 18 pounds (4 to 8 kg) of vegetation a day, according to the San Diego Zoo.